 Some VIC20 cartridges will start offset to the left on PAL machines, this is normal and how the originals behave.

-Many of these cartridges let you use the arrow keys to centre the screen.
+Many of these cartridges let you use the arrow keys or joystick to centre the screen.

 When you are finished with a game, press the menu button on the cartridge to get back to the menu.